-The Capital Magnet Fund is funded through an annual assessment on the GSE's new business, so the main threat to the program is if, and when, Congress begins GSE reform efforts.
+The Capital Magnet Fund is funded through an annual assessment on the GSE's new business, so the main threat to the program is if, and when, Congress begins GSE reform efforts or Treasury and the FHFA begin a process to release the GSEs from conservatorship.
+For the latter, FHFA could suspend the CMF transfer as the GSEs go through that process and build their capital base.